kinetikalab/project_aetheris/README.md

 ## Key Reactions

+The basic concept of plasma purification involves the generation of highly reactive species that oxidize organic pollutants and destroy pathogens.
+Oxidative purification is not a novel concept; it is a well-established technique in water treatment.
+For example, ozonation and chlorination are well-known oxidative processes used in the water purification industry.
+While ozone and chlorine are relatively stable, their oxidation potential is limited precisely because of their stability.

+In gas discharges, short-lived radicals with excellent oxidation potential can be generated.
+These radicals are rarely found in nature due to their high reactivity, which results in very short lifespans—on the order of milliseconds or even less.

+The hydroxyl radical (OH) has one of the highest oxidation potentials, second only to fluorine, but fortunately, it does not produce toxic by-products.
+The hydroxyl radical is the most significant species in plasma chemistry, actively oxidizing pollutants and destroying pathogens, and serving as a precursor to other powerful oxygen and nitrogen radicals.

+In designing plasma-based water purification technology, we optimized the production of hydroxyl radicals to enhance the efficiency of pollutant oxidation and pathogen destruction.

 The hydroxyl radical (OH) plays a critical role in this process.
 In the literature, the following reaction is often mentioned:

 `e + H2O -> OH + H`